The Fountain House (Doylestown, Pennsylvania)

-The Fountain House is located in the borough of Doylestown, Pennsylvania, in the central commercial district.
-The four-story building is steeped in local history and is a major landmark of the Bucks County area.
+The Fountain House is a historic tavern building located in the borough of Doylestown, Pennsylvania, in the central commercial district.
+The four-story building is a major landmark of the Bucks County area.
 It was added to the National Register of Historic Places in 1972.

 History

 The Fountain House was one of seven taverns in pre-revolutionary Doylestown.
 It was constructed by William Doyle, the founder of Doylestown.
 The first part of the building was constructed in 1758.
 Owned by a Tory during the American Revolutionary War, it was seized by government authorities and sold at auction.
 Throughout the 19th century, The Fountain House hosted, in addition to a tavern, the first Doylestown post office, and a stagecoach line connecting Philadelphia and Easton.
 The Fountain House was entered into the National Register of Historic Places in 1972.

 Construction

 The Fountain House, built primarily in the Victorian style, has gone through a number of changes.